 A few wipes and the job is done.
 It also makes it easy to wipe the tool when moving from one plant to another thus ensuring any potential problems with one plant never get transferred to another due to my actions.

 The Madagascar Palm should always be pruned from the top to achieve the desired height.

-So we have seen that pruning the Madagascar Palm will help encourage new foliage growth but what blooms … do these plants bloom?
+So, we have seen that pruning the Madagascar Palm will help encourage new foliage growth but what blooms?

 Matured Madagascar Palms bloom with fragrant flowers.
 The flowers grow on the outside of the stem and are approximately 4″ across.
 They can be red or pink or more commonly, white with a yellow pistil at the center.
 Young plants rarely bloom and indoor plants will only bloom if they have access to plenty of direct sunlight.

 A mature Madagascar Palm will bloom abundantly when it is healthy and happy, coupled with an annual growth rate of approximately 12 inches.

 Mature Madagascar Palms will form fragrant flowers on the outside of their stems that can be white, pink or red.
 The age of the plant determines if it blooms or not as young Madagascar Palms rarely bloom.

 Ensuring that all of the plant’s care needs are met, including appropriate pruning, will encourage blooming, and a lack of blooming in the summer months may indicate that the plant’s care plan needs to be adapted somehow ensuring that it gets plenty of direct sunlight.

 Being a succulent the Madagascar Palm will thrive in direct sunlight and plenty of sunlight is absolutely essential if you want the plant to bloom.
 Lack of direct sunlight is almost always the cause of lack of blooms on indoor Madagascar Palms.